WEN-Research-Group/endmembers/data/panola/README.md

 `panola_end_members.csv`:

-Compiled from Hooper et al, 1990, Table 3 (median values)
+Soil water end-members (field study), compiled by the repo creator from Hooper et al (1990), Table 3 (median values)

-The Mg concentration in the organic end-member is different from the value reported by X&H.
+NOTE: The Mg concentration in the organic end-member in Hooper (1990) is different from the value reported by Xu Fei and Harman (2022).
+We use Hooper (1990)'s value.

-Units: μmol/L for dissolved silica, μeq/l for others.

 `xufei2022_endmembers.csv`:

-Compiled from Xu Fei and Harman, 2022, Table 1 (3 clusters and mean values)
+End-members inferred using CHEMMA, compiled by the repo creator from Xu Fei and Harman (2022), Table 1 (3 clusters and mean values)

 # References: